-You are invited to send copies of the information that you have amassed, your inventory and photographs to Historic England Archives at Swindon, for deposit in the SJBH Archive for use by bona fide researchers on written application to the Chief Archivist.
+You are invited to send copies of the information that you have amassed, your inventory and photographs, to Historic England Archives at Swindon for deposit in the SJBH Archive, for use by bona fide researchers on written application to the Chief Archivist.

 Closed synagogues standing empty and unused for any length of time should, if at all possible, be avoided.
-It is far better to find sustainable and sympathethic alternative uses for 'redundant' synagogues as quickly as possible.
+It is far better to find sustainable and sympathetic alternative uses for 'redundant' synagogues as quickly as possible.
 However, it is often the case that a building is unoccupied for a while when it is being sold and changes hands.
 When you vacate the building, it is essential that you ensure that it is secure against fire, flooding, theft and vandalism:

 - Doors and windows should be locked.

 - Heating systems should be in good working order, even if they are turned off.
 In any old building, it is preferable to keep the heating on continually at a low, even level, rather than to heat up a cold interior, say, once a week only when it is in use.
 Attention should also be paid to ventilation in order to avoid condensation and damp problems.
 On this issue, see Historic England's advice on Heating Historic Places of Worship.